Greek yogurt isn’t just for breakfast anymore!

 Substituting ingredients in a recipe is a common practice for a variety of reasons.
 Whether it is due to an allergy or intolerance, a desired change in texture, or simply wanting different nutritional benefits.

-Greek yogurt has a different taste and texture than regular yogurt because of its unique straining process, making it a great substitute for a variety of recipes.
-The increased thickness of it lends itself perfectly to both sweet and savory recipes that call for creaminess.
+Greek yogurt has a different taste and texture than regular yogurt because of its unique straining process, making it a great substitute for a variety of recipes when cooking.
+The increased thickness of it lends itself perfectly to both sweet and savory dishes, making it an excellent choice for healthy cooking substitutions.

 Greek Yogurt Nutritional Benefits